Remiwi/YouCaption/README.md

 Running the server:

 1. Activate the virutal environment.
-In a new terminal, from `/backend`, run `venv\Scripts\activate` on Windows or `source venv/bin/activate` on Mac/Linux.
+In a new terminal, from `/backend`, run `env\Scripts\activate` on Windows or `source env/bin/activate` on Mac/Linux.

     - At any time you can deactivate the virtual environment by entering `deactivate` in the terminal where you activated it.